Mind

 Many successful individuals throughout history have practiced Stoicism and credited it for their achievements.
 For example, the entrepreneur and author Tim Ferriss has spoken about how Stoic principles have helped him overcome obstacles and achieve his goals.
 Similarly, the investor and philanthropist Ray Dalio has incorporated Stoic philosophy into his investment strategies and leadership principles.

-See also how to delete her account
+See also how to delete hotmail account

 Stoic Symbols: Finding Inner Strength in Simple Objects